-During the year ended June 30, 2022, the Diocese and the Foundation received \$269,574 of donor restricted contributions related to these annuities.
-No contribution revenue was received related to annuities during the year ended June 30, 2021.
+During the year ended June 30, 2023 and 2022, the Diocese and the Foundation received \$25,213 and \$269,574, respectively, of donor restricted contributions related to these annuities.
 Under terms of these split-interest agreements, the Diocese and the Foundation are required to pay the various donors an annuity until the donors' death at which time the remaining assets are to be distributed to the Diocese for use in accordance with the donor agreements.

-Actuarial assumptions published by the Department of Health and Human Services and a discount rate of 5.5% were used in calculating the present value of the amounts to be received upon termination of the individual annuities as of June 30, 2022 and 2021.
+Actuarial assumptions published by the Department of Health and Human Services and a discount rate of 5.5% were used in calculating the present value of the amounts to be received upon termination of the individual annuities as of June 30, 2023 and 2022.